usmanmehmood55/c-toolkit/README.md

 Scoop itself has also been added.
 Once the tools are installed, the user is informed, and asked to close and re-open VS Code.

-The command `C Toolkit: Search For Build Tools` in the command palette can also be used to manually trigger this.
+The command `C C++ Toolkit: Search For Build Tools` in the command palette can also be used to manually trigger this.

 ## Refreshing Project Configuration

-To refresh the project configurations in the `.vscode` folder, use the command `C Toolkit: Refresh Configurations` in the command palette.
+To refresh the project configurations in the `.vscode` folder, use the command `C C++ Toolkit: Refresh Configurations` in the command palette.
 Use this carefully, as it overwrites previous configurations.
 For safe usage, the option to backup previous `.vscode` folder is also provided.